fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     We use 02-2023 vintage for training and hyperparameter tuning, while we use the last month in each vintage from 03-2023 to 02-2024 for testing.
 Our approach is different from the one used in <a href="#references">[2]</a>, where the same vintage (01-2016) is used for both training and testing.
-In our view, our approach allows us to evaluate the model in a more realistic scenario where on a given month we forecast next month's inflation using as input the data available on that month, without taking into account any ex-post adjustment that could be applied to the data in the future.
+Our approach allows us to evaluate the model in a more realistic scenario where on a given month we forecast next month's inflation using as input the data available on that month, without taking into account any ex-post adjustment that could be applied to the data in the future.